angelajburden/angelajburden.github.io/results/index.md

 The incorrectly identified objects (RHS) are very degenerate with the other class.

-Finally we show the efficiency of the algorithm when we change the positive classification limit from >0.5 to a range of values.
+Finally we show the efficiency of the algorithm when we change the positive classification limit from y_NN>0.5 to a range of values.
 The efficiency is defined as the fraction of QSO with y_NN > y_NN_min and PLO with y_NN < y_NN_min.
-For a cut off of 0.2 the QSO finder is >95% efficient and the PLO finder is around 80% efficient, that is PLOs are being identified as QSOs which is to be expected with such a low cut off.
-However at cut off 0.5, the efficiency of classification of both classes is >90%.
+For a cut off of 0.2 the QSO finder is around 95% efficient and the PLO finder is around 80% efficient, that is, PLOs are being identified as QSOs which is to be expected with such a low cut off.
+However at cut off 0.5, the efficiency of classification of both classes is more than 90%.

 {:.center}
 ![alt text](/images/efficiency_plot.png "efficiency")